 - Redeeming Rewards.
 Membership Rewards points can be redeemed for gift cards, merchandise, and travel booked via the American Express Travel website, and can be transferred to frequent flyer and hotel loyalty programs – often at a rate of one-to-one.
 Points are worth the most at one cent per point when redeemed for gift cards or transferred to a hotel or airline loyalty program.
 If you choose to redeem points for the other options, the value may decrease as much as one-half cent per point.

 - Airline Fee Credit.
-Each year, you can apply $200 in statement credits toward incidental air travel fees such as those for in-flight purchases and checked bags.
+You can apply up to $200 in statement credits per calendar year toward incidental air travel fees such as those for in-flight purchases and checked bags.
 In order to qualify for the statement credit, you must enroll in and choose a qualifying airline (at any time).
 Examples of eligible airlines include (but are not limited to) Delta, Southwest, United, American, Frontier, and US Airways.
 You can change the qualifying airline once per year in January.

 - Global Entry Fee Credit.
 The Global Entry program allows you faster clearance and the ability to bypass arrival lines at major U.S. airports when you return from international travel.
 There is a $100 application fee that will be credited if you charge the application fee to your card.
 The Global Entry membership is valid for five years and you are able to receive the credit for the application fee every five years.